-Although we aim to protect children from all forms of Abuse and Neglect, through historical information and records we have identified specific issues that impact more than others on our children and families.
-We will ensure that staff can manage these issues by providing additional training, and information.
+Although we aim to protect children from all forms of abuse, neglect and exploitation, through historical information and records we have identified specific issues that impact more than others on our children and families.
+We will ensure that employees can manage these issues by providing additional training, and information.
 To support children around these issues we will work on a one to one, class, and whole school basis, by developing curriculum and providing information.
 Where necessary we will engage other agencies and support using Early help, Child in need and Child protection interventions.

 - Domestic Abuse

 - Children and the courts

-- Children Missing from Education
+- Children who are absent from education

 - Relationship Abuse

 - Bullying and cyberbullying

-- CSE
+- > CSE

 - Mental Health and Behaviour

 - Drugs

 - Gangs

 - Violence against women and girls

 - Fabricated and Induced illness

 - Sexting

 - Medical Conditions

 - Private Fostering

 - Poverty and Neglect

-- Valuing them, listening to and respecting them - Appointing a DSL and deputies to ensure there is always someone available for staff and pupils - Identifying additional needs and offering the right help at the right time - Taking action where concerns are identified and acting without delay - Appointing a member of the governing body for safeguarding - Adopt child protection and safeguarding practices through clear policies and procedures - Ensure safer recruitment procedures are followed - Ensure all staff and volunteers follow the staff code of conduct - Training staff to ensure they are efficient safeguarding practitioners - Challenging unsafe or poor practice, using our procedures to manage allegations against staff and volunteers appropriately - Providing effective management for staff and volunteers through supervision, support, training and quality assurance measures - Recording and storing information professionally and securely and in line with GDPR, Working together to safeguard children 2018, page19 - Sharing information about safeguarding and good practice with children, their families, staff and volunteers, via, our website, leaflets, poster, one-to-one discussions - Using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, parents, families and carers appropriately - Creating and maintaining an anti-bullying environment and ensuring we follow our policy and procedures to help us deal effectively with any bullying that does arise - Ensure we have effective complaints and whistleblowing measures in place - Ensuring that we provided a safe physical environment for pupils, staff and volunteers, by applying health and safety measures in accordance with the Law and regulatory guidance - This policy comes into force September 2022 and will be reviewed in July 2023 or in line with any changes instructed by the secretary of state if sooner. - Additional Information - Appendix A: Keeping children Safe in Education 2022 - Appendix B: School Initial Concern Recording form

-- Appendix C: Childs Body Map - Appendix D: Signs and symptoms of Abuse - Appendix E: Staffordshire's Threshold Framework: 'Accessing the Right Help at the Right Time' - Appendix F: Useful information on Gangs, Domestic Violence and Children Attending court, Sexting, Medical conditions, Private Fostering and Fabricated and induced illness
+- Valuing them, listening to and respecting them - > Appointing a DSL and deputies to ensure there is always someone available for employees and pupils - ldentifying additional needs and offering the right help at the right time - > Taking action where concerns are identified and acting without delay - Appointing a member of the Board of Trustees for safeguarding - Adopt child protection and safeguarding practices through clear policies and procedures - Ensure safer recruitment procedures are followed - Ensure all employees and volunteers follow the employees code of conduct - Training employees to ensure they are efficient safeguarding practitioners - Challenging unsafe or poor practice, using our procedures to manage allegations against employees and volunteers appropriately - Providing effective management for employees and volunteers through supervision, support, training and quality assurance measures - Recording and storing information professionally and securely and in line with GDPR, Working together to safeguard children 2023 - Sharing information about safeguarding and good practice with children, their families, employees and volunteers, via, our website, leaflets, poster, one-to-one discussions - Using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, parents, families and carers appropriately - Creating and maintaining an anti-bullying environment and ensuring we follow our policy and procedures to help us deal effectively with any bullying that does arise - Ensure we have effective complaints and whistleblowing measures in place - Ensuring that we provided a safe physical environment for pupils, employees and volunteers, by applying health and safety measures in accordance with the Law and regulatory guidance - This policy comes into force September 2024 and will be reviewed in July 2025 or in line with any changes instructed by the secretary of state if sooner. - Additional Information - Appendix A: Keeping children Safe in Education 2024 - Appendix B: School Initial Concern Recording form - Appendix C: Childs Body Map - Appendix D: Signs and indicators of abuse, neglect and exploitation - > Appendix E: Worcester Threshold Framework - Appendix F: Useful information on Gangs, Domestic Violence and Children Attending court, Sexting, Medical conditions, Private Fostering and Fabricated and induced illness

-All staff within the Trust will also refer to 'What to do if you are worried a child is being abused' DfE March 2015
+All employees within the Trust will also refer to 'What to do if you are worried a child is being abused' DfE March 2015